MASTERING THE CRAFT OF NARRATIVE WRITING

 4. THE NARRATIVE CLIMAX: HOW THINGS COME TO A HEAD!

-Much of the success of the climax depends on how well the other elements of the story have been achieved.
-If the student has created a well-drawn and believable character that the reader can identify with and feel for, then the climax will be more powerful.
+The success of the climax heavily depends on how well the other story elements are crafted.
+If the student has developed a well-drawn and believable character that the reader can identify with and care for, the climax will pack a more emotional punch.

-The nature of the problem is also essential as it determines what’s at stake in the climax.
-The problem must matter dearly to the main character if it matters at all to the reader.
+The nature of the problem is equally critical.
+It defines what’s at stake in the climax.
+For the climax to resonate with the reader, the problem must matter deeply to the main character.

 The climax puts it all on the line and rolls the dice.
 Let the chips fall where the writer may…